-In practice, there is no realistic way to know if Molly is actually more potent than MDMA.
-Neither drug is manufactured by reputable laboratories or with any guidelines.
+In practice, there is no realistic way to know if Molly is actually more potent than MDMA without laboratory testing.
+Neither drug is manufactured by reputable, legal laboratories or with any guidelines.
 The person making them could cut either with extra substances.
 Realistically, differences in potency probably have nothing to do with the form.

-Both MDMA vs Molly create a wide range of pleasant and unpleasant effects.
+When considering the effects of MDMA vs Molly, both create a wide range of pleasant and unpleasant effects.
+In truth, they will often be very similar because the base substance is the same.
 Some of the more common effects include: